 When I set out to create a paperpot transplanter, my main goal, obviously, was to make it the best and most affordable transplanter out there.
 A major roadblock for many farmers moving to paperpots is the $1,000 price tag on the transplanter.
 Reducing that price, would enable smaller farms and younger farms to be able to get the incredible time savings this system provides.

 Besides all the questions of design, I was concerned about having the correct weight.
 Since I was starting from scratch, and using composite materials, I knew I could make it any weight by adjusting the size of the steel parts which run the length of the tool.
 So after the design for planting the pots was finalized, I started testing the transplanter with different loads.
-My transplanter at 23 pounds was already far lighter than anything out there so the light end of the range was no weight.
-The upper end was 10 pounds heavier than the bulkiest and heaviest transplanter in production which is 42 pounds.
+My prototype transplanter at 23 pounds (without the tray and transplants) was already far lighter than anything out there on the market so the light end of the range was no weight.
+The upper end was 10 pounds heavier than the bulkiest and heaviest transplanter which is 42 pounds.
 Thus the range would be 23 pounds to 52 pounds.

 I worked in one pound increments and took notes on the following;